ptomaszek/js-weirdie/README.md

 ### Adding a weirdness

 1. Go to the [weirdnesses](weirdnesses) folder
-1. Follow the naming convenction and create the script and expected output
+1. Following the convenction create the script and expected output

 #### Restrictions: